zsaaupo/MonthlySalaryCalculation/README.md

     * If the salary calculation month is the same as the employee's joining month, the employee's salary will not be counted.

-        * For Employee type: Intern
+        * For Employee Type: Intern
             - Employees will not receive any salary.
         * For Employee type: Provisional
             - Employees will receive only the basic salary.